magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 # Magic Apps

 Magic Apps create the frontend interfaces you see in Magic Sandbox.
 Behind the scenes, they're simply JSON objects with a number of mostly optional keys.
-Only `name`, `version`, and one of `script`, `html`, or `style` are required.
+Only `name`, `version`, and at least one of `script`, `html`, or `style` are required.
 Let's walk through them:

 ## Magic App keys